formlio/forml/docs/lifecycle.rst

 depending on the project stage.

 .. caution::
-   Do not confuse the lifecycles with *processing mechanism*.
-Forml projects can be operated in a number of different ways (:ref:`cli/batch <platform-cli>` - as used in the examples bellow, :doc:`interactively <interactive>` or using the :doc:`serving engine <serving>`) each of which is subject to a particular lifecycle.
+   Do not confuse the lifecycles with the :ref:`runtime mechanism <runner-mechanism>`.
+ForML projects can be operated in a number of different ways each of which is still subject to a particular lifecycle.

 Iteration Accomplishment